ruoyann/tp/docs/UserGuide.md

 * `add PC Commons /UTown /very crowded /toilet /4*` (delimiters and slashes missing from parameters, unnecessary asterisk added outside of parameters)
 * `n/PC Commons a/UTown r/4` (missing command word `add`)

+If you accidentally entered a wrong command, don't worry!
+A comprehensive error messages that will show up in the display immediately to guide you to entering the correct command.

 <div style="page-break-after: always;"></div>

 ## GUI Layout